voxpupuli/hiera-eyaml/README.md

 Other encryption types (if the gems for them have been loaded) can be specified using the following formats:

 <pre>
-    ENC[pkcs7,SOME_ENCRYPTED_VALUE]         # a PKCS7 encrypted value
+    ENC[PKCS7,SOME_ENCRYPTED_VALUE]         # a PKCS7 encrypted value
-    ENC[gpg,SOME_ENCRYPTED_VALUE]           # a GPG encrypted value (hiera-eyaml-gpg) ... etc ...
+    ENC[GPG,SOME_ENCRYPTED_VALUE]           # a GPG encrypted value (hiera-eyaml-gpg) ... etc ...
 </pre>

-When editing eyaml files, you will see that the plaintext placeholder also contains the encryption method:
+When editing eyaml files, you will see that the unencrypted plaintext is marked in such a way as to identify the encryption method.
+This is so that the eyaml tool knows to encrypt it back using the correct method afterwards:

 <pre>
 some_key: DEC::PKCS7[very secret password]!